Mukta-glitch/Mukta-glitch.github.io/README.md

 1) Improve the performance of evolutionary algorithms.
 2) Improve the quality of solutions obtained by evolutionary algorithms.
 3) Incorporate evolutionary algorithms as part of a larger system.
+### MONITORING OF WATER QUALITY USING REMOTE SENSING DATA MINING-
+The relationship between quality of water and the reflection is analyzed using stepwise multiple linear regression analysis.
+### CLIMATE PREDICTION-
+To investigate methods of data mining suitable for developing a seasonal rainfall predictive model.
+PROCESS-
+1.Data Input
+2.Feature Extraction
+3.Feature Selection
+4.Implement Discriminant Analysis
+5.Model Validation
+### DATA MINING IN NEUROLOGY-
+The reach of Data Mining in medicine are mainly in the identification of relations, patterns and models supporting prediction and the decision-making processes, e.g. for diagnosis, prognosis, and treatment planning.
+When validated, these predictive models could be embedded in the clinical information systems as clinical decision support modules, reducing both subjectivity and time in making decisions.
+Applies to-
+1.Therapy Planning and Rehabilitation.
+2.Image and signal analysis- MRI (Magnetic Resonance Imaging).
+3.Personalized Speech Disorder Therapy Optimization.
+4.Visual Gene Ontology.
+5.Nutrition Database and planning.

+#### About the Author-
+Kimito Funatsu- (Dr. Science, Physical Organic Chemistry) “The progress of data mining technology and large public popularity establish a need for a comprehensive text on the subject.
+The series of books entitled by "Data Mining" address the need by presenting in-depth description of novel mining algorithms and many useful applications”